Select Page

 Please feel free to provide any additional context or details about your goals for the app and pitch.
 The more I understand, the better I can tailor the concept document to your needs.
 I’m looking forward to working together to bring your idea to life!

-Here’s an example of me asking for that:
+Here’s an example of me doing that:

 Please give me some suggestions for #5.
 We’re thinking that it would be a subscription model but maybe it could be possible to pay a la carte on a per item basis.
 Does that sound good or do you have any other suggestions?